NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1f_ndvi_time_series.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1f_ndvi_timeseries/ndvi-time-series.png" alt="NDVI Time Series Landsat 8 + AOP at GRSM 2016-2022"></a>
 </figure>

 This figure highlights some important points.
-While the Airborne Observation Platform seeks to collect data in Peak Greenness (when vegetation is most photosynthetically active), this is not always possible due to logistical or other constraints.
-In this case, one of the AOP collections was in October, past peak-greenness when the leaves already started senescing in some areas.
+First, we can see that there is good alignment between the mean NDVI calculated from AOP reflectance data and Landsat 8 at these times.
+While the Airborne Observation Platform seeks to collect data in peak green conditions, this is not always possible due to logistical or other constraints.
+In this case, one the AOP collection in 2017 was in October, past peak-greenness when the leaves already started senescing in some areas.
 Generating a time-series plot like this can help highlight the data in the context of the larger temporal trends.
+In this case we can see strong seasonal trends from the Landsat time series.
 This brings us to the second point: while AOP data has very high spectral (426 bands) and spatial (1m) resolution, the temporal resolution (annual or bi-annual) may not fully suffice for your research needs.
 This is where scaling with satellite data - either to expand your analysis to a larger area, or to achieve a more comprehensive temporal understanding - can be very powerful!
 This tutorial demonstrates a simple example of scaling up the temporal resolution, but demonstrates how GEE makes this sort of scalable analysis much simpler!

 ## Get Lesson Code